masterdev0218/angular-datastream-table/README.md

 ## :cool: Features

 * Forms created using [Angular's reactive forms](https://angular.io/api/forms/ReactiveFormsModule).
-* Utility/helper classes used from [Bootstrap 4](https://getbootstrap.com/).
+* Utility/helper classes used from [Bootstrap v5](https://getbootstrap.com/).
 * real-time data and functionality using [Pusher event-based API 'Pusher Channel'](https://pusher.com/).
 * working local server backend.
 * Data access services delegated to separate service components.
-* Updated to latest Angular v11.
+* Updated to latest Angular v13.
 Dependencies updated and all errors and dependency conflicts resolved.

 ## :clipboard: Status & To-Do List

 * Status: Working front and backend.
-UI adds employees to the list without refreshing the browser (note: browser for server (port 2000) does have to be refreshed to show the changes).
+UI adds employees to the list.
 Employees can be added & deleted successfully but the edit component is not coded so not possible to edit employee records.
 * To-Do: Look at employee edit function.
 Customise app and add functionality.
 Consider currency pull-down menu for salary input.
-Fix server.js to remove error message: `TypeError: pusher.trigger is not a function`.

 ## :clap: Inspiration

 * [Christian Nwamba's tutorial: BUILD A REALTIME TABLE WITH ANGULAR](https://pusher.com/tutorials/realtime-table-angular),

+## :file_folder: License

+* This project is licensed under the terms of the MIT license.

 ## :envelope: Contact

-* Repo created by [ABateman](https://www.andrewbateman.org) - you are welcome to [send me a message](https://andrewbateman.org/contact)
+* Repo created by [ABateman](https://github.com/AndrewJBateman), email: gomezbateman@yahoo.com